Lady Gaga Stuns In Aqua-Colored Locks, Blue & Gold Nails Ahead Of VMAs

 “SO EXCITED!!” wrote someone working MTV’s VMAs account, gearing up for the upcoming show.

-Gaga’s partner in crime, Ariana Grande, took to Twitter on August 18 to announce the duo’s VMAs performance, noting how they’ll be performing the hit single live for the show.
+Gaga’s partner in crime, Ariana Grande, took to Twitter on August 18 to announce the duo’s VMAs performance, noting how they’ll be showcasing the hit single live for the show.
 Each woman racked up nine nominations, including Video of the Year for their “Rain on Me” track, The Inquisitr previously reported.

 Gaga was also nominated for Artist of the Year, joining DaBaby, Justin Bieber, Megan Thee Stallion, Post Malone, and The Weeknd in competition for the award.